2013 Volvo S80 Interior

 - "Comfortable, supportive seats have enough settings to make most backsides happy.
 Ample headroom and vast legroom are appreciated by all drivers." -- Consumer Guide (2012)

 Reviewers appreciate the S80’s clear gauges and intuitive climate controls.
-Still, one test driver says that the S80’s button-heavy center stack may require some study on first glance.
+Still, one test driver says that the S80’s button-heavy center stack may require some study.
 Volvo’s Sensus earns praise from one reviewer, who says it’s easier to use than the infotainment systems found in cars built by Audi and BMW.

 - "Gauges and buttons are visually clear, logically placed and simple to use, especially Volvo's signature climate controls." -- Edmunds